weichaoguo/SimpleCoroutine/README.md

 | 40%        | 2.238608  | 2.57414   |
 | 45%        | 2.155451  | 2.639133  |

-__Time Cost of 32768 coroutines with a 25% lock rate under differnt lock rate and threads (in Seconds)__
+__Time Cost of 32768 coroutines with a 25% lock rate under differnt sleep rate and threads (in Seconds)__

 | Sleep Rate | 2 Threads | 4 Threads |
 |------------|-----------|-----------|